Semidefinite programming for understanding the limitations of Lindblad equations: Discussion of Numerical results

 We will now use the formulated optimization problems to analyze a specific system-bath setup.
 By implementing our semidefinite programming framework, we aim to determine whether a physically consistent {LE} can be constructed for this setup while satisfying the desired properties laid down in Sec.~\ref{sec1-3}.
 This analysis will provide insights into the feasibility of different dynamical behaviors and potentially reveal fundamental limitations on the existence of such LEs.

 In particular, we study the possibility of having a Lindblad description satisfying local conservation laws [Sec.~\ref{sec:locc}] and obtaining correct populations [Secs.~\ref{sec:accpop2},~\ref{sec:accpop}] and coherences [Secs.~\ref{sec:acccoh2},~\ref{sec:acccoh}] of the zeroth-order and second-order, for non-equilibrium (or equilibrium with $\beta_L = \beta_R$) steady states in open isotropic XXZ qubit chain system with some of the qubits attached to baths {modelled by an infinite number of bosonic modes}.
 We will start by describing our setup.
+The Hamiltonian for this setup is given by $H=H_S + H_{SB}+H_B$ with